DataDog/hiring-engineers/answers.md

-# Datadog Enterprise Sales Engineer Assignment - Southern California
+# Datadog Enterprise Sales Engineer Assignment - Los Angeles
 **Prerequisites - Setup the environment**

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches: